The Fighting Chance (1955 film)

 The Fighting Chance is a 1955 American drama film directed by William Witney and written by Houston Branch.
 The film stars Rod Cameron, Julie London, Ben Cooper, Taylor Holmes, Howard Wendell and Mel Welles.
-The film was released on December 15, 1955 by Republic Pictures.
+The film was released on December 15, 1955, by Republic Pictures.

 Plot

-After a dispute over money, trainer Bill Binyon and a young jockey, Mike Gargan, quit working for thoroughbred owner Al Moreno, whose girlfriend Janet Wales leaves him as well.
+After a dispute over money, trainer Bill Binyon and a young jockey, Mike Gargan, quit working for Thoroughbred owner Al Moreno, whose girlfriend Janet Wales leaves him as well.

 Bill and Mike go to California, where they are employed by "Lucky Jim" Morrison's stable.
 A flirtatious Janet turns up and draws interest from both men.
-Mike also is infatuated with Miss Ellen, a filly he believes could become a champion racehorse.
+In addition to this, Mike is infatuated with Miss Ellen, a filly who he believes could become a champion racehorse.

-Janet turns out to be a devious, scheming woman, attempting to make both men jealous.
-After she declines Mike's marriage proposal, he disappears to Mexico, where he gambles, drinks and neglects his career.
-Bill takes a chance by marrying Janet, but her lavish spending habits leaves them bickering and broke.
+Janet turns out to be a devious, scheming woman who attempts to make both men jealous.
+After she declines Mike's marriage proposal, he goes to Mexico, where he gambles, drinks and neglects his career.
+After this, Bill takes a chance by marrying Janet.
+However, her lavish spending habits leaves them bickering and broke.

-Morrison's death from a heart attack results in his horses, Miss Ellen, coming up for auction.
-Mike returns and outbids Bill for the filly, then reluctantly accepts a loan and partnership when Bill lends him enough money to make the purchase.
-With a race coming up that offers a $400,000 prize, the horse is not in perfect health, but Janet wants the money and persuades Bill and Mike to enter Miss Ellen in the race.
+Morrison passes away due to a heart attack which results in Miss Ellen going to an auction.
+Mike returns and outbids Bill for the filly.
+He then reluctantly accepts a loan and a partnership when Bill lends him enough money to make the purchase.
+With a race coming up that offers a $400,000 prize, despite the horse being in imperfect health, Janet persuades Bill and Mike to enter Miss Ellen in the race since she really wants the money.

-In the saddle, Mike has to ease up when the horse begins bleeding.
-Miss Ellen finishes second.
+In the saddle, Mike has to ease up when the horse begins to bleed, and Miss Ellen finishes second.
 A furious Janet derides both men as losers, announcing she and Bill are through.
-Unbeknownst to her, Bill bet on their horse across the board (win, place and show).
+Unknown to Janet, Bill bet on their horse across the board (win, place and show).
 He throws $40,000 worth of tickets in Janet's face.
 When she picks them up, he hits Janet with the horse's whip.
-Bill and Mike walk away, resuming their partnership and friendship.
+On this note, Bill and Mike walk away, resuming their partnership and friendship.